lochbihl/crypto-formalization-frameworks/IPDL_writeups/KE.md

             FAuth[send1, leak1, ok1, recv1] // FAuth A -> B
             FAuth[send2, leak2, ok2, recv2] // FAuth B -> A

+This corresponds to a corruption scenario in which Alice and Bob are both honest (so the adversary only has control over viewing / scheduling in-flight messages).
+Malicious corruption in IPDL like other systems is static, and is captured by modifying the program so that the adversary has control over the party's channels.

 ### DHKE Ideal